-In the case of flooring, it has been shown that extending their service life by renovation instead of buying new products (linoleum, plastic and wooden floors) leads from 79% up to 90% CO2-emission savings and from 90% up to 95% energy-savings depending on the product type.
-67 Furthermore, the report including these results and written by IVL also mentions the lack of incentive actions from different stakeholders to promote refurbishment over purchasing of new floorings.
+In the case of flooring, it has been shown that extending their service life by renovation instead of buying new products (linoleum, plastic and wooden floors) leads from 79% up to 90% CO2-emission savings and from 90% up to 95% energysavings depending on the product type.
+60 Furthermore, the report including these results and written by IVL also mentions the lack of incentive actions from different stakeholders to promote refurbishment over purchasing of new floorings.
 Nordic Ecolabelling requires that a maintenance plan is offered with the purchase of floor covering.
-Example on how a rough maintenance plan can be included in other instruction documents such as the common "Care instructions".
+Example on how a rough maintenance plan/schedule could look like can be seen in Appendix 14.
+The maintenance plan can be included in other instruction documents such as the common "Care instructions".